Tax Savings for Owners of Income-Producing Historic Buildings

 20% Federal Historic Rehabilitation Tax Credit: Owners and some lessees of historic buildings used to produce income may be eligible for a federal income tax credit equal to 20% of their rehabilitation costs under the Tax Reform Act of 1986.

-10% State Historic Rehabilitation Tax Credit: In South Carolina, taxpayers who qualify for the 20% federal income tax credit may also qualify for a state income tax credit of 10% of their rehabilitation costs under the South Carolina Historic Rehabilitation Incentives Act (Section 12-6-3535).
+State Historic Rehabilitation Tax Credit: In South Carolina, taxpayers who qualify for the 20% federal income tax credit may also qualify for a state income tax credit of 10% or 25% (not to exceed $1 million for each certified historic structure) of their rehabilitation costs under the South Carolina Historic Rehabilitation Incentives Act (Section 12-6-3535).

 The federal and state tax credits reduce the amount of income taxes owed.
 In general, a dollar of tax credit earned reduces the amount of income taxes owed by one dollar.
 Each tax situation is different, however, and we advise you to check with a tax specialist to determine how the credits would affect your tax liability.